 In the background, the striking red rock formations known as Coffee Pot Rock adds to the scene’s beauty.

-Let’s continue along the Soldiers Pass Trail toward the most thrilling part of our adventure!
+Let’s continue along the Soldier Pass Trail toward the most thrilling part of our adventure!

 Trail Junction